UCLALibrary/TVNewsVisualization/README.md

 # TVNewsVisualization
-BuildUCLA web team project to develop data visualizations around the NewsScape collection
+This is the main repo for the BuildUCLA web team's project to build data visualizations around the NewsScape collection of digitized television news broadcasts.